 Native American Village

 At train stop 4 there is a Native American Village with Native American Dancers.
-They do demonstrations of cultural dances of their tribe.
+They do demonstrations of the cultural dances of their tribe.
 You can also make jewelry (included with admission).

 As you journey past the tee-pee and red rocks you come to a stream where you can grab a toy boat and race it down to the bottom!
 This is really fun!